OECD sees China growth accelerating in 2014, urges reforms

 China's reforms may support economic growth eventually, but certain reforms may have some short-term negative impact on the economy, the OECD said without elaborating.

 "There are also downside risks, notably stemming from local public debt.
-Mishandled defaults, were they to occur, might jeopardize the health of the banking system and confidence in capital markets," it added.
+Mishandled defaults, were they to occur, might jeopardise the health of the banking system and confidence in capital markets," it added.

-China's local governments are saddled with piles of debt, resulting from unfettered spending spurred by Beijing's massive stimulus program during the global financial crisis in 2008-2009.
+China's local governments are saddled with piles of debt, resulting from unfettered spending spurred by Beijing's massive stimulus programme during the global financial crisis in 2008-2009.

 China's National Audit Office is conducting an audit of all government debt and its report is expected to come out soon.
 Its data showed local debt at 10.7 trillion yuan ($1.8 trillion) by end-2010.